History of the Labour Party (UK): Second Labour government

 The election of May 1929 left the Labour Party for the first time as the largest grouping in the House of Commons with 287 seats, and 37.1% of the popular vote (actually slightly less than the Conservatives).
 However, MacDonald was still reliant on Liberal support to form a minority government.
 MacDonald's government included the first ever woman cabinet minister Margaret Bondfield who was appointed Minister of Labour.

-MacDonald's second government was in a stronger parliamentary position than his first, and in 1930 he was able to pass a revised Old Age Pensions Act, a more generous Unemployment Insurance Act, and an act to improve wages and conditions in the coal industry (i.e. the issues behind the General Strike).
+MacDonald's second government was in a stronger parliamentary position than his first, and was able to carry out a wide range of progressive reforms.
+In 1930, for instance, it was able to pass a revised Old Age Pensions Act, a more generous Unemployment Insurance Act, and an act to improve wages and conditions in the coal industry (i.e. the issues behind the General Strike).
 Under the Coal Mines Act 1930, for instance, marketing schemes for output and price regulation were set up, while a commission was appointed to promote schemes of unification.
 Minimum wages and subsistence allowances were fixed for one year, while measures for miner's safety were increased and improved.
 The Pensions Act 1929 granted pensions to over 500,000 children, old people, and widows who had previously been excluded from the pensions system.
+The Housing (Scotland) Act 1930 (20 & 21 Geo.
+5. c.
+40) and the Housing Act 1930 (20 & 21 Geo.
+5. c.
+39) provided local authorities with additional central government subsidies to construct new homes for people who had been moved out of slum clearance areas.
+The Housing Act 1930 provided for rehousing in advance of demolition, and also for the charging of low rents.
+The act also made state aid available for the first time for building little houses for older people without families.
+An obligation was put onto county councils to contribute towards houses built for farm workers, while provisions in the act for improving bad housing and clearing slums were applied to the country districts as well as to urban areas.